United States passport card: As an international travel document

 U.S. passport cards can be used to enter the United States at land border crossings and sea ports of entry.
-It is also accepted for entry by land or sea into Canada, Mexico, Bermuda, and some countries and territories in the Caribbean (excluding Barbados, Cuba, Haiti, Trinidad and Tobago, and French overseas territories).
+The card is also accepted for entry by land or sea into Canada, Mexico, Bermuda, and some countries and territories in the Caribbean (excluding Barbados, Cuba, Haiti, Trinidad and Tobago, and French overseas territories).
 It cannot be used to travel by air to these countries, or by any means to other countries.

-The Department of State stated that this limited validity is because "designing a card format passport for wide use, including by air travelers, would inadvertently undercut the broad based international effort to strengthen civil aviation security and travel document specifications to address the post 9/11 threat environment".
+The Department of State stated that the reason for this limited validity was that "designing a card format passport for wide use, including by air travelers, would inadvertently undercut the broad based international effort to strengthen civil aviation security and travel document specifications to address the post 9/11 threat environment".

 As personal identification

 Aside from being unable to be used for international air travel, the passport card is treated as a passport for all other purposes.
-A United States passport card can be used as primary evidence of United States citizenship, just like a passport booklet, and can be used as a valid proof of citizenship and proof of identity both inside and outside the United States.
+A United States passport card can be used as primary evidence of United States nationality, just like a passport book, and can be used as a valid proof of identity and nationality both inside and outside the United States.

 Within the United States

 Under the REAL ID Act, the passport card is accepted for federal purposes (such as domestic air travel or entering federal buildings), which may make it an attractive option for people whose driver's licenses and ID cards were not REAL ID-compliant when those requirements went into effect on May 7, 2025.
 TSA regulations list the passport card as an acceptable identity document at airport security checkpoints.

 U.S. Citizenship and Immigration Services has indicated that the U.S. passport card may be used in the Employment Eligibility Verification Form I-9 process.
 The passport card is considered a "List A" document that may be presented by newly hired employees during the employment eligibility verification process to show work authorized status.
 "List A" documents are those used by employees to prove both identity and work authorization when completing the Form I-9.

 Passport cards are much less popular than driver licenses, a commonly used form of identification.
-As previously stated, in 2023 there were more than 3 million passport cards issued.
-In contrast, in 2021 there were 232 million licensed drivers.
+In 2023, there were fewer than 25 million valid passport cards in circulation (issued in the previous 10 years).
+In contrast, in 2023 there were about 238 million licensed drivers.